A unified framework for learning with nonlinear model classes from arbitrary linear samples: Application to compressed sensing with generative models

-These two results are very similar to those in \cite{berk2023model}.
-The second conditions \ef{gen-mod-unitary-cond-2} and \ef{gen-mod-unitary-cond-opt-2} are identical to \cite[Thms.\ A2.1 \& 2.1]{berk2023model}, respectively.
-In the first conditions \ef{gen-mod-unitary-cond-1} and \ef{gen-mod-unitary-cond-opt-1} we obtain a small improvement over \cite[Thms.\ A2.1 \& 2.1]{berk2023model}.
-Specifically, the measurement condition is primarily influenced by the local coherences $\sigma_i$ taken over $\bbU - \bbU = \mathrm{Ran}(G) - \mathrm{Ran}(G)$, with the local coherences $\tilde{\sigma}_i$, which are taken over the piecewise linear expansion set $\Delta(\bbU-\bbU)$ only entering logarithmically into the condition.
-This has relevance to practice, since the $\sigma_i$ can be empirically estimated more efficiently than the $\tilde \sigma_i$.
-This was done in \cite{adcock2023cs4ml} for MRI reconstruction using generative models and later in \cite{berk2023model}.
-As shown in these works, this can lead to substantial benefits over uniform random subsampling.

-Notice that Corollary \ref{cor:gen-mod-unitary-sub-opt} is a type of active learning result for learning with generative models.
-It differs from the setup of \S \ref{s:active-learning} in that the underlying object is a vector, not a function, and the measurements are not pointwise samples.
-It does, however, fall into the general active learning framework of \cite{adcock2023cs4ml} (recall Remark \ref{rem:cs4ml-work}).
-Notice that the local coherences $\sigma$ and $\tilde\sigma$ are equivalent to the generalized Christoffel functions for this problem.
-Hence Corollary \ref{cor:gen-mod-unitary-sub-opt} is a type of Christoffel sampling.
+This result describes a theoretically-optimal active learning strategy for compressed sensing with generative models in the case of random sampling with an arbitrary unitary matrix $U$.
+This result and Corollary \ref{cor:gen-mod-sub-unitary} are similar to those in \cite{berk2023model}.
+However, \cite{berk2023model} considers only ReLU generative NNs, and the logarithmic factors depend on the widths and depth of the NN.
+Conversely, the above results apply to generative models defined by arbitrary Lipschitz maps and depend on the Lipschitz constant $L$.
+As noted, Corollary \ref{cor:gen-mod-unitary-sub-opt} provides an active learning strategy.
+It differs from the standard setting of Examples \ref{ex:function-regression} and \ref{ex:christoffel-function} in that the underlying object is a vector, not a function, and the measurements are not pointwise samples.
+It does, however, fall into the general active learning framework of \cite{adcock2023cs4ml}.
+Notice that the local coherences $\sigma$ and $\tilde\sigma$ are a specific instance (corresponding to this problem) of what was termed the \textit{generalized Christoffel function} in \cite{adcock2023cs4ml}.
+Hence Corollary \ref{cor:gen-mod-unitary-sub-opt} is a type of Christoffel sampling of the form considered in \cite{adcock2023cs4ml}, albeit with non-pointwise samples and a highly nonlinear model class.

-The previous results use sampling with replacement.
-In the next result we show the same result can be obtained without replacement by using Bernoulli sampling (Example \ref{ex:bernoulli-model}).